pudly/schmopera-hugo/content/articles/fidelio-at-oshawa-opera.md

 ---
-title: Fidelio at Oshawa Opera
+title: "Fidelio at Oshawa Opera"
 ---

 ## 1. Why did you choose Fidelio?